A characterization of metric subspaces of full Assouad dimension: Properties of spaces with tiling structures

-We discuss basic properties of tiling sets, and (pre-)tiling spaces. \begin{prop} Let $(X, P)$ be a tiling set.
-Then for every pair of $n, m\in \dom(P)$ with $n<m$, and for every $A\in P_m$, there exists a unique $B\in P_n$ with $A\subset B$. \end{prop} \begin{proof} Let $(X, P)$ be an $N$-tiling set for some $N$.
-Suppose that there exist $B, C\in P_n$ with $B\neq C$ and $A\subset B\cap C$.
-By the condition (S2), there exists $D\in P_k$ such that $B\cup C\subset D$.
-By the condition (S1), we have $\card([D]_{m-k})=N^{m-k}$.
-On the other hand, by $A\subset B\cap C$, we also have $\card([D]_{m-k})<N^{m-k}$.
 This is a contradiction. \end{proof} By the conditions (S2) and (T1), we have the following propositions: \begin{prop} Let $(X, P)$ be a pre-tiling space.
 If $X$ is bounded, then $\dom(P)=\nn$ and $P_0=\{X\}$. \end{prop} \begin{proof} By the condition (T1) and the boundedness of $X$, the tiling index $\dom(P)$ must be $\nn$.
 If $P_0$ would have two elements, then this contradicts the condition (S2) and $\dom(P)=\nn$.
 Thus $P_0=\{X\}$. \end{proof} \begin{prop} Let $(X, P)$ be a pre-tiling space.
 The space $X$ is bounded if and only if $\dom(P)=\nn$.
 Equivalently, the space $X$ is unbounded if and only if $\dom(P)=\zz$. \end{prop} \begin{proof} By Proposition \ref{prop:bddtiling}, it suffices to show that if $\dom(P)=\nn$, then $X$ is bounded.
 This holds true by the condition (T1). \end{proof}

 For a subset $A$ of a metric space $X$, we denote by $\nai(A)$ the interior of $A$ in $X$.